syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 {% endhighlight %}
 {% endtabs %}

-## Creating business object for reminder
+## Creating business object for reminders

 Create a business object class `Event` with mandatory fields `From,` `To,` and `EventName.` and also business object class `Reminder` with mandatory fields `TimeBeforeStart` and `IsDismissed`.